Kansas experiment: Legislation

 University of Kansas men's basketball coach Bill Self, who remains one of the highest paid state employees in Kansas, infamously benefitted from the Brownback tax cuts, which resulted in Self paying little-to-no income taxes through Brownback's elimination of taxes on LLCs and "pass-through" businesses.

 Kansas Senate Bill Substitute HB 2117, "one of the largest income tax cuts in Kansas history", was introduced in January 2011, approved by Brownback in May 2012, and became effective on July 1 of the same year.
 A key part of the bill was the elimination of taxes on "pass-through" income.
 This was income that businesses — such as sole proprietorships, partnerships, limited liability companies, and subchapter S corporations — pass on to their owners instead of paying corporate income tax on.
-Prior to HB 2117 in Kansas, these owners paid a 7% individual income tax on the income.
+Before HB 2117 in Kansas, these owners paid a 7% individual income tax on their income.

 The bill cut the state's individual income tax rates and cut the number of individual income tax brackets from three to two.
 Specifically, the top income tax rates were cut from 6.45% and 6.25% to 4.9%, allowing higher earning taxpayers to pay the same marginal rate as the middle class; the bottom rate was reduced from 3.5% to 3%.
 Brownback planned to bring those rates down even more in future years.
-The original bill proposed by Brownback included a provision to offset the losses expected to result from the cuts by increasing the state sales tax, as well as eliminating numerous tax credits and deductions.
-These offsets were removed by the legislature in the final bill.
+The original bill proposed by Brownback included a provision to offset the losses expected to result from the cuts by increasing the state sales tax and eliminating numerous tax credits and deductions.
+The legislature removed these offsets in the final bill.

 Initial reception

-As the bill was signed, predictions were made by supporters for an economic revival in Kansas, and by opponents for an unparalleled budget crisis.
+As the bill was signed, supporters predicted an economic revival in Kansas, while opponents predicted an unparalleled budget crisis.
 Brownback stated the plan would deliver a "shot of adrenaline" to the Kansas economy.
 His administration projected the creation of 23,000 jobs a year in Kansas in addition to those created by natural economic growth.

 After signing the bill, Brownback argued that the cuts would pay for themselves through the increased revenue resulting from boosting the state's economic growth.
 Supporters pointed to projections from the conservative Kansas Policy Institute predicting that the bill would lead to a 323 million increase in tax revenue.
 Less supportive was a forecast from the Legislature's research staff indicating that a budget shortfall would emerge by 2014 and grow to nearly USD2.5 billion by July 2018.
-In June 2012, Brownback stated on MSNBC show Morning Joe, "On taxes, you need to get your overall rates down, and you need to get your social manipulation out of it, in my estimation, to create growth.
+In June 2012, Brownback stated on the MSNBC show Morning Joe, "On taxes, you need to get your overall rates down, and you need to get your social manipulation out of it, in my estimation, to create growth.
 We'll see how it works.
 We'll have a real live experiment."
 He also called it a "red-state experiment".